 Yes!
-We have a variety of different stores in town.
+There are a variety of different stores in town.
 Information about them can be found in your “Information Booklet” which is located in every room.
 Additionally, we have several stores right here on Camp.
-Our own Tee Pee serves snack items, and our Trading Post, next to the Tee Pee, carries sun tan lotion, post cards, t-shirts, sweatshirts, etc. The Purdy Center Bookstore has a great selection of books and small gift items, plus it has the best fudge in the Adirondacks.
+Our own Tee Pee serves snack items, and our Trading Post, next to the Tee Pee, carries sun tan lotion, post cards, t-shirts, sweatshirts, etc. The Purdy Center Bookstore has a great selection of books, small gift items, and the best fudge in the Adirondacks.

 CAN I ACCESS THE INTERNET WHILE I’M HERE?

-Yes, there is a Post Office located on Camp grounds to receive and send mail.
-There is also a Post Office located in town past Four Corners by Charlie John’s store.
+Yes, a Post Office is located on Camp grounds to receive and send mail.
+There is also a U.S. Post Office located in town past Four Corners by the Charlie John’s store.

 CAN WE HIRE BABYSITTERS?

-Yes, contact the Front Desk in the Purdy Center, and we will help find a qualified sitter for you from among our staff.
-Requests for a babysitter must be submitted by 5:00pm of the preceding day.
+Yes, contact the Front Desk in the Purdy Center, and we will provide a qualified sitter for you.
+Requests for a babysitter must be submitted by 5:00 p.m. of the preceding day.
 Rates: $10.00/hr. for 1-2 children, $15.00/hr. for 3-4 children, and $20.00/hr for 5-7 children to be paid at the Front Desk at time request.
-Babysitting services are available until 9:00pm every day except Sunday and Wednesday evenings and during chapel services and seminar sessions.
+Babysitting services are available until 9:00 p.m. every day except Sunday and Wednesday evenings and during chapel services and seminar sessions.
 Babysitting is not available on Saturdays.
 Babysitters are ONLY available for Resident Guests.

 ARE THERE ACTIVITIES FOR TEENAGERS?

 Yes, there are Chapel services Monday – Friday mornings, plus many activities throughout the week just for them.
-Your teens will love the Buirkle Teen & Conference Center (built for Summer ’07) and our new Junior High Meeting room in Demarest A. We have an excellent “Teen Staff” that will make your teens feel at home and introduce them to new friends!
+We have an excellent “Teen Staff” that will make your student feel at home and introduce them to new friends!